 How did abuse happen in institutions without anyone knowing at the time?
 In 1944, a Mrs Grundy in Perth knew.
-Her letters of complaint against child slave labour at the Convent of the Good Shepherd were published by the Catholic newspaper "The Record", on Wednesday, September 20, 1944.
+Her letters of complaint against child slave labour at the Convent of the Good Shepherd were published by the Catholic newspaper The Record, on Wednesday, 20 September 1944.
 In the reply, the editor published the response of Welfare.
-Oliver Cosgrove kindly made available to the National Museum this excerpt from this edition of "The Record", headlined "Child Welfare Department Refute Malicious Slander Against Home of the Good Shepherd".
+Oliver Cosgrove kindly made available to the National Museum this excerpt from The Record, headlined Child Welfare Department Refute Malicious Slander Against Home of the Good Shepherd:

 The next letter is from Mrs Grundy, Perth.
 She writes: Dear Sir – Will you please answer the following question?